 What Projects Have They Completed?

 Building reputation and trust requires a developer to show some of their work.
-Check out the company’s portfolio.
+When choosing a software development company, check out the candidate’s portfolio.
 How many projects do they detail there?
 And are those, in any way, similar to yours?
 Do their case studies demonstrate experience with the technologies used in your project?

 Which Industries Have They Catered To?